hummingbot/hummingbot-site/docs/governance/bounties/index.md

 - **Merged**: Pull request has been merged to the `development` branch (or published publicly in the case of content)
 - **Paid**: Contributor has been paid and the bounty is considered done

-In addition, see the **Bounties** tab in [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing) for a record of the historical and current bounty amounts, assigned contributors, and payments.
+In addition, see the **Bounties** tab in the [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing) Google Sheet for a record of past bounty distributions.

-## Types of Bounties
+## Bounty Types

 Bounties can be classified into one of the following types: